-Whipman is the old Scots word for carter or carrier, and the story of the Linton play began in 1803 when the Whipmen Benevolent Society, providing mutual aid to its members, held their annual meeting.
+Whipman is the old Scots word for a carter or carrier, and the story of the Linton Play began in 1803 when the Linton Benevolent Society, providing mutual aid to its members, held their annual meeting.

-The best viewpoints will be from anywhere in the village centre (Station Road & Main Street) or at the Ford (crossing point) on the Lower Green.
+The best viewpoints for the Adult Ride out on Saturday, 1 June will be from anywhere in the village centre (Station Road & Main Street) or at the Ford (crossing point) on the Lower Green.
 You can also take the A702 towards Dolphinton then turn right for approximately 2 miles to Garvald.
-Riders will ride out at 10.00 and will be back at 15.30.
+Riders will ride out at 10.00 am and will be back at 3.30 pm.